 In Chile, one of the most important and commercially exploited benthic species is the surf clam Mesodesma donacium.
-Surf clam M. donacium inhabits sandy beaches along the Chilean coast, from Arica to southern Chiloé (18ºS-43ºS).
-It forms dense aggregations that are associated with morpho-dynamic aspects such as grain-size distribution, beach steepness and profile (Jaramillo et al., 1994).
+This species inhabits sandy beaches along the Chilean coast, from Arica to southern Chiloé (18-43ºS).
+It forms dense aggregations that are associated with morpho-dynamic beach features such as grain-size distribution, steepness, and profile (Jaramillo et al., 1994).
 The landing records for M. donacium reveal boom and bust cycles, with significant spatial and temporal fluctuations in landings, which have been described as serial depletion in the populations distributed along the Chilean coast (Thiel et al., 2007).
 Initially, in the 1960s and 1970s, harvesting for this species was concentrated mainly in the northern region (Matamala et al., 2008), particularly in the sandy banks of Coquimbo.
 During the late 1980s, banks in the southern zone near Mehuin were under significant extraction pressure.
-The fishery practically disappeared in the mid 1990s, and started again in 1998 with the simultaneous harvesting of 10 banks in the southern Los Lagos Region (Rubilar et al., 2001; Stotz et al., 2003).
+The fishery practically disappeared in the mid-1990s and started again in 1998 with the simultaneous harvesting of 10 banks in the southern Los Lagos Region (Rubilar et al., 2001; Stotz et al., 2003).
 The high variability observed in the harvesting of surf clam has been attributed to ENSO effects on their survival and reproductive biology (Arntz et al., 1987; Riascos et al., 2009; Carstensen et al., 2010; Ibarcena Fernández et al., 2019).
-Nevertheless, recruitment variability could be caused by density-dependent effects (Lima et al., 2000), and probably associated with adult life span (Ripley and Caswell, 2006).
+Nevertheless, recruitment variability could be caused by density-dependent effects (Lima et al., 2000), and is probably associated with adult life span (Ripley and Caswell, 2006).

-In recent years, the fishery for the surf clam M. donacium has focused on 3 main sections of the Chilean coast: a) Coquimbo Region (29-30ºS), with high inter-annual variability in landings, which are concentrated at two main coves (Los Choros and Peñuelas, Fig. 1); b) “Caleta Quidico” in the Biobío Region 38ºS), where most of the national landings were concentrated between 2001 and 2004, with a rapid depletion of the bank thereafter; and, c) Los Lagos Region” (42ºS-43ºS), with three main coves (Maullín, Mar Brava, and Cucao) accounting for landings that increased substantially in 2009-2011, and then dropped to reach a minimum in 2016 (Fig. 1).
+In recent years, the fishery for the surf clam M. donacium has focused on three main sections of the Chilean coast: a) Coquimbo Region (29-30ºS), with high inter-annual variability in landings, which are concentrated at two main coves (Los Choros and Peñuelas, Fig. 1); b) “Caleta Quidico” in the Biobío Region (38ºS), where most of the national landings were concentrated between 2001 and 2004, with a rapid depletion of the bank after that; and, c) Los Lagos Region (42-43ºS), with three main coves (Maullín, Mar Brava, and Cucao) accounting for landings that increased substantially in 2009-2011, and then dropped to reach a minimum in 2016 (Fig. 1).

-In Chile, benthic fisheries are managed through an administrative system known as “Areas for the Management and Exploitation of Benthic Resources” (AMEBR) which is based on Territorial User Rights for Fisheries (TURF) system, in which a geographical coastal area is allocated to artisanal-fisher organizations through temporary rights to harvest benthic species.
+In Chile, benthic fisheries are managed through an administrative system known as “Areas for the Management and Exploitation of Benthic Resources” (AMEBR) which is based on a Territorial User Rights for Fisheries (TURF) system, in which a geographical coastal area is allocated to artisanal-fisher organizations through temporary rights to harvest benthic species.
 Fishers must provide baseline information and a managing plan for target benthic species, derived from field surveys, which are often conducted by private consultants.
-Based on these surveys, the management agency (Undersecretariat of Fisheries and Aquaculture, SUBPESCA) authorizes to harvest the quota for the target species, seeking to safeguard the natural recovery of the ecosystem (González et al., 2006; Gelcich et al., 2010; Marín and Gelcich, 2012; Aburto et al., 2013).
+Based on these surveys, the management agency (Undersecretariat of Fisheries and Aquaculture, SUBPESCA) authorizes to harvest a given quota for the target species, seeking to safeguard the ecosystem’s natural recovery (González et al., 2006; Gelcich et al., 2010; Marín and Gelcich, 2012; Aburto et al., 2013).

-In the AMEBR system, the management procedure (MP) consists of: a) an annual assessment of the standing stock, which provides estimates of biomass and length-composition; b) estimation of a target fishing mortality, usually the F0.1 (Deriso, 1987) by assuming a pseudo-cohort and applying the yield-per-recruit model of Thompson and Bell (e.g. Doubleday and Esunge, 2011; Mildenberger et al., 2017); and c) estimation of a total allowable catch (TAC), which must be authorized to be harvested by SUBPESCA.
-This MP is repeated annually without taking into account past surveys and removals, and would be not enough for sustainability of benthic resources with non-annual recruitment such as the surf clam.
+In the AMEBR system, the management procedure (MP) consists of a) an annual assessment of the standing stock, which provides estimates of biomass and length-composition; b) estimation of a target fishing mortality, usually the F0.1 (Deriso, 1987) by assuming a pseudo-cohort and applying the yield-per-recruit model of Thompson and Bell (e.g., Doubleday and Esunge, 2011; Mildenberger et al., 2017); and c) estimation of a total allowable catch (TAC), which must be authorized to be harvested by SUBPESCA.
+This MP repeats annually without taking into account past surveys and removals and would be inadequate to ensure the sustainable exploitation of benthic species with non-annual recruitment, such as the surf clam M. donacium.